 Frequently Asked Questions About Multiple Sclerosis

-7. Which Multiple Sclerosis Therapy Is Best for Me?
+7. Which Multiple Sclerosis Treatment Is Best for Me?

-Positive Attitude.
-Having a positive outlook cannot cure multiple sclerosis, but it can lower your stress and help you feel better.
+A positive attitude can lower your stress and help you feel better.

-Diet.
-It is important for people with MS to follow a healthy, well-balanced diet.
-Ask your doctor what diet is right for you.
+It’s always a good idea to eat a healthy, well-balanced diet, too.
+Ask your doctor what foods are right for you.

 10. What Is Optic Neuritis?